Canine DNA bank

 The DNA bank can be very beneficial in the future when it comes to studying hereditary traits.
 In addition to diseases, many other breed-specific traits in dogs will be studied, and this is possible only with a large collection of DNA samples.

 Your dog can help the genetic studies in the breed.
 Only a blood sample is needed.
-We currently have samples from more than 300 dog breeds.
+We currently have more than 70 000 dogs sampled from more than 330 dog breeds.